 The name ‘Shoptimus Prime—the brainchild of bass Tom Mifflin—is an homage to both [barber]shop and Optimus Prime, the robot leader of the Autobots in the entertainment franchise Transformers.
 A constant source of confusion among the older [pre-Megan-Fox] generation, the name was proposed as a joke but somehow stuck and has ever since proven to be fittingly symbolic of the quartet’s goofy, exhuberant demeanor.

-In their time together so far, ‘Shoptimus Prime has facilitated youth a cappella workshops, opened for Juno Award winners, busked on the downtown streets of Toronto, sold themselves out for a national advertising campaign, serenaded hospital patients, performed alongside college a cappella ensembles, and disseminated the infectious joy of singing to thousands of people, from all walks of life.
+In their time together so far, ‘Shoptimus Prime has facilitated youth a cappella workshops, opened for Juno Award winners, busked on the downtown streets of Toronto, sold themselves out for a national advertising campaign, recorded music for an award-winning video game soundtrack, performed alongside college a cappella ensembles, and disseminated the infectious joy of singing to thousands of people, from all walks of life.